 This course focuses on a structured approach to the selection and implementation of an information system.
-This structured approach is called the information system development life cycle.
-The course incorparates five modules corresponding to the five phases of the life cycle: planning, analysis, design, implementation and evaluation.
+The five phases of the life cycle (planning, analysis, design, implementation and evaluation) provide the framework for students to work in teams on structured exercises.